WebOfTrustInfo/rwot3-sf/draft-documents/rwot3-digital-verification-outcomes.md

 http://opencreds.org/specs/source/claims-data-model/#privacy-considerations

-## Creation of Koblitz 2016 Signature Suite
+## Creation of Koblitz 2016 Signature Suite Specification

 The Koblitz 2016 Signature Suite was discussed, implemented, and formalized in a Signature Suite specification designed as an extension to the